-The aim of the condition is to prohibit or restrict promotions which encourage people to drink more than they might ordinarily do and in a manner which does not promote the licensing objectives.
+The aim of the condition is to stop or restrict promotions which encourage people to drink more than they might ordinarily do and in a manner which does not promote the licensing objectives.

-(2) An irresponsible promotion means any one or more of the following activities, or substantially similar activities, carried on for the purpose of encouraging the sale or supply of alcohol for consumption on the premises:
+2. An irresponsible promotion can include any or more than the the following activities or similar activities, that are carried on to encourage the sale or supply of alcohol for consumption on the premises:

-(b) Provision of unlimited or unspecified quantities of alcohol free or for a fixed or discounted fee to the public or to a group defined by a particular characteristic in a manner which carries significant risk of undermining a licensing objectives
+(b) Providing unlimited or unspecified quantities of alcohol for free or for a fixed or discounted fee to the public or to a group defined by a particular characteristic.
+In a manner which carries significant risk of undermining a licensing objectives.

-(c) Provision of free or discounted alcohol or any other thing as a prize to encourage or reward the purchase and consumption of alcohol over a period of 24 hours or less in a manner which carries significant risk of undermining a licensing objectives
+(c) Providing free or discounted alcohol or any other thing as a prize to encourage or reward buying and consuming alcohol in 24 hours or less in a manner which carries significant risk of undermining a licensing objectives.

-(d) Selling or supplying alcohol in association with promotional posters or flyers on, or in the vicinity of, the premises which can reasonably e considered to condone, encourage or glamorise anti-social behaviour or to refer to the effects of drunkenness in any favourable manner
+(d) Selling or supplying alcohol in association with promotional posters or flyers on, or in the vicinity of, the premises.
+If this can be considered to condone, encourage or glamorise anti-social behaviour or to refer to the effects of drunkenness in a favourable way.

-(e) Dispensing alcohol directly by one person into the mouth of another (other than where that other person is unable to drink without assistance by reason of disability).
+(e) Dispensing alcohol directly by one person into the mouth of another (other than if that other person is unable to drink without assistance due to a disability).